Discover the top 20 apple cider vinegar benefits for heart-health, gut-health, brain-health, weight loss, and more. 🍎

-And admittedly it worked.
 In fact due to the health benefits of apple cider vinegar that I knew nothing about, I got an uptick in energy, a glow to my skin, and though I was already slender, I lost weight.

-Well long story short, I’ve been drinking it since.
-Organic, unfiltered, and with ‘the mother’— an aqueous solution of microbes and nutrients that settle at the bottom of the jar.
+Well long story short, I’ve been drinking it since, organic, unfiltered, and with ‘the mother’—an aqueous solution of microbes and nutrients that settle at the bottom of the jar.
+Which is why you want to shake it up.
+The particles trickle down.

-And by the way, whenever I’ve stopped drinking apple cider vinegar, I noticed a difference and went back.
-So yes, I’m a fan.
+And by the way, whenever I’ve stopped using it, I noticed a difference.
+So I’m a huge fan.
 The benefits are immense.
+And they go way beyond just losing weight.

 Apple Cider Vinegar Benefits